MeTOO98/Office-Management-System/README.md

 ## Project Structure

 OOP_Project/
-   ؛حح
 │
-   ├── OOP Project.py        # Main Python script with all classes and logic
-   ├── README.md             # Project documentation (this file)
+├── OOP Project.py        # Main Python script with all classes and logic ├── README.md             # Project documentation (this file)
+└── (Optional) requirements.txt  # No external libraries needed

 ## How It Works